Double (association football): Botswana

-In Botswana, seven teams have won the Double of the Botswana Premier League and the FA Challenge Cup.
+In Botswana, eight teams have won the Double of the Botswana Premier League and the FA Challenge Cup.

 Burkina Faso

-In Burkina Faso, three teams have won the Double of the Burkinabé Premier League and the Coupe du Faso.
+In Burkina Faso, four teams have won the Double of the Burkinabé Premier League and the Coupe du Faso.

 Burundi

-In Burundi, only one team has won the Double of the Burundi Premier League and the Burundian Cup.
+In Burundi, two teams have won the Double of the Burundi Premier League and the Burundian Cup.

 Cameroon

 In Cameroon five teams have won the Double of the Elite One and the Cameroonian Cup.

 Cape Verde

 In Cape Verde, only one team has won the Double of the Campeonato Nacional de Cabo Verde and the Taça Nacional de Cabo Verde.

 Central African Republic

 In Central African Republic, only one team has won the Double of the CAR League and the CAR Coupe Nationale.

 Chad

 In Chad, no team has won the Double of the Chad Premier League and the Chad Cup.

 Comoros

-In Comoros, two teams have won the Double of the Comoros Premier League and the Comoros Cup.
+In Comoros, three teams have won the Double of the Comoros Premier League and the Comoros Cup.